gcallah/SoftwareEngineering/md/chap5.md

 such as whether or not the system meets stakeholders' requirements.

 In this section we will discuss two methods of interaction modeling:
-* Use case modeling
-   * shows user-system or system-system interactions (in other words interactions between the system and outside forces)
+* **Use case modeling**: shows user-system or system-system interactions (in other words interactions between the system and outside forces)
-* Sequence diagrams
-   * shows interactions between system components
+* **Sequence diagrams**: shows interactions between system components

 ### Use case modeling